-The first theoretical contribution is to show that under relatively standard assumptions - in particular, generalizing those on moral hazard of Rogerson (1985) to our dynamic contracting problem - there is a unique solution to the Fund contracting problem.
+The first theoretical contribution is to show that under relatively standard assumptions in particular, regarding moral hazard, assumptions that extend those of Rogerson (1985) to our dynamic contracting problem - there is a solution to the Fund contracting problem and the solution is unique.
 In the characterization of the contract allocation, we show how the LE and MH frictions interact to determine the risk-sharing properties of the Fund contract as well as the maximum sustainable levels of risk sharing and debt.
-We show how optimal long-term contracts (through statecontingent transfers) can provide sufficient risk-sharing to make sure that borrowers are able to smooth consumption during crisis periods without resorting to default.
+We show how optimal long-term contracts (through state-contingent transfers) can provide sufficient risk-sharing to make sure that borrowers are able to smooth consumption during crisis periods without resorting to default.
 At the same time, the path of transfers are bounded from above, guaranteeing that the Fund will never accumulate undesired liabilities against the country.
-We also show that moral hazard considerations lead to transfers that, although deviating from perfect risk-sharing, respond positively to declining government expenditures, which in turn signals high policy effort.
+We also show that moral hazard considerations lead to transfers that, although deviate from perfect risk-sharing, respond positively to declining government expenditures, which in turn signals high policy effort.
 Finally, we provide a version of the inverse Euler equation in our environment.
-In contrast to models that feature only moral hazard (or private information), our model does not feature immiseration, as limited enforcement constraints on the borrower's side prevent it.
+As opposed to models that feature only moral hazard (or private information), our model does not feature immiseration, as limited enforcement constraints on the borrower's side prevent it.

-The second theoretical contribution of the paper is the proof of the constrained-efficient versions of the Second and First Welfare Theorems.
-As usual, we prove the SWT by showing that the constrained-efficient allocation can be decentralized with appropriately defined asset prices and holdings.
-To prove the FWT, however, we have to show that, despite the combination of limited commitment and moral hazard constraints in our setting, the maximization problem of the constrained efficient Fund contract satisfies the interiority and convexity conditions needed for the existence of a saddle-point solution.
-This, together with the strict concavity assumptions, imply that the Fund allocation is unique and this sets the ground for the proof of our FWT.
-Note that risk-sharing of an endogenous risk, which can be reduced with effort, involves an external effect, even when effort is contractable (hence, observable): in deciding the level of effort, an impatient sovereign country is likely to neglect the full effect of the effort on the risk-sharing contract.
+The second theoretical contribution of the paper is the constrained-efficient versions of the Second and First Welfare Theorems.
+While mechanisms generating constrained-efficient allocations can usually be decentralized with prices - i.e. a version of the SWT holds - multiplicity of equilibria, also a common feature, prevents the FWT from holding.
+Our uniqueness of the Fund contract sets the ground for our FWT.
+However, risk-sharing of an endogenous risk, which can be reduced with effort, involves an external effect, even when effort is contractable (hence, observable): in deciding the level of effort, a selfish agent will neglect the full effect of the effort on the risk-sharing contract.
 Therefore, with non-contractable effort, the Fund contract must account for the Incentive Compatibility (IC) constraint together with the underlying externality.
 This can be achieved in different ways.
 We provide a novel decentralization of the constrained efficient allocation with taxes on Arrow securities which, absent effort, would provide full risk-sharing when limited enforcement constraints are not binding.
-We show that endogenous borrowing constraints guarantee that the competitive equilibrium is consistent with limited enforcement constraints, while asset-taxes are, in our framework, required to align the private (country-level) incentives for exerting policy effort with the social incentives.
+We show that endogenous borrowing constraints guarantee that the competitive equilibrium is consistent with limited enforcement constraints, while asset-taxes are required to align the private (country-level) incentives for exerting policy effort with the social incentives.
 In particular, Pigouvian asset-taxes are, in equilibrium, budget neutral and absorb all the asset value variations implied by the moral hazard constraint.
-In the decentralized economy, the Pigouvian asset-taxes are set by a fiscal authority, which makes the effort and asset choices of the borrower country consistent with the Fund contract.
+In the decentralized economy, the Pigouvian asset-taxes are set by a fiscal authority, which may not be the Fund itself, but the taxes must be consistent with the Fund contract.

-An alternative decentralization is to require that all debt-asset trading satisfies the IC constraint - in particular, the IC constraint is a constraint on the set of feasible borrowing contracts for the country.
+An alternative decentralization is to require that all debt-asset trading satisfies the IC constraint - in particular, the IC constraint is a constraint on the country's borrowing.
 This is the design pioneered by Prescott and Townsend (1984), but state-contingent contractual constraints may be more difficult to implement than state-contingent asset-taxes, though the latter are not trivial either.
 In equilibrium, the two decentralizations distort risk-sharing in the same way.
-As we discuss in Section 3.2, other alternative implementations are also possible.
+Still another alternative would be to decentralize the non-contingent debt trading (i.e., relax our assumption that the Fund absorbs all the sovereign debt), while keeping the risk-sharing as an exclusive feature of the Fund contract.
+This is the design proposed in Liu et al. (2023) for an economy without endogenous risk.